freeCodeCamp/guide/src/pages/bootstrap/index.md

 ---
 ## Bootstrap

 Bootstrap is a popular front-end framework for web development.
-It contains pre-built components and design elements that can easily be added to a web project to style typography, forms, buttons, etc. It is widely supported and useble on modern browsers like Chrome, Firefox, Opera, Safari, and Internet Explorer (supported from IE8 on).
+It contains pre-built components and design elements that can easily be added to a web project to style typography, forms, buttons, etc. It is widely supported and usable on modern browsers like Chrome, Firefox, Opera, Safari, and Internet Explorer (supported from IE8 on).

-Bootstrap includes a responsive grid system for responsive layouts, and is great starting point for building a mobile-friendly website.
+Bootstrap includes a responsive grid system for varying layouts, and is great starting point for building a mobile-friendly website.
 It also includes optional JavaScript functionality like collapsible content, carousels, and modals.

 #### Version History